celery/celery/docs/getting-started/first-steps-with-celery.rst

     }

-If you are using RabbitMQ, Redis or MongoDB as the broker then you can also direct the workers to set new rate limit for the task at runtime::
+If you are using RabbitMQ, Redis or MongoDB as the broker then you can also direct the workers to set a new rate limit for the task at runtime::

     $ python tasks.py rate_limit tasks.add 10/m